Josephson Dynamics of 2D Bose-Einstein Condensates in Dual-Core Trap: Homogeneous, Droplet-Droplet, and Vortex-Vortex Regimes: Interactions of the Quantum Droplets

 Based on the approach introduced by Ref.~\cite{Pare1990, Otajonov2026}, we extend the variational framework to explore Josephson oscillations and macroscopic self-trapping phenomena in the context of quantum droplet dynamics.
 This method allows us to reduce the governing nonlinear equations to a set of effective dynamical equations, offering physical insights into coherent tunnelling and interaction-induced localisation regimes.

 The Lagrangian density of Eq.~(\ref{eq:gpe}) is given by

 The super-Gaussian ansatz for the wavefunctions is~\cite{Otajonov2019Lavoine2021, Baizakov2011Otajonov20202024}:

-where $A$, $a$, $\theta$, $\phi$ and $m$ are the variational parameters, denoting the amplitude parameter, reverse width, the initial phase, and super-Gaussian indices, respectively.
-The nonnegative integer $S\ge 0$ denotes the topological charge (vorticity) of the quantum droplet.
+where $(r,\phi)$ are the polar coordinates, with $\phi$ being the angular coordinate.
+Its role is to generate the vortex phase $e^{i S \phi}$ where nonnegative integer $S> 0$ is the topological charge (or vorticity) of the quantum droplet.
+This factor ensures that the wavefunction carries angular momentum and has the correct phase winding around the origin.
+Here, $A_j$, $a$, $\theta_j$, and $m$ are variational parameters representing the amplitude, inverse width, initial phase, and super-Gaussian index, respectively.
 The fundamental, zero-vorticity state corresponds to $S=0$, whereas vortex states have $S>0$.
 By substituting the ansatz~(\ref{eq:ansatz}) into Eq.~(\ref{eq:Lagr}) and performing the integration $L = \int_{-\infty}^{\infty} \mathcal{L} dx dy$, we obtain the averaged Lagrangian as:

 with $M=1/m$.
 The Euler-Lagrange equations give the system of ordinary differensial equations for population imbalance $Z$ and relative phase difference $\theta$:

 where $Z=(N_2-N_1)/N$ is the atomic imbalance, $\theta=\theta_2-\theta_1$ is relative phase, $N_j=2\pi\int_{0}^{\infty}|\psi_j|^2dr=\pi M a^{-2 (S+1)} A_j^2 \Gamma (M (S+1))$ are the number of atoms in the cores and $N=N_1+N_2$ is the total number of atoms.
 We can write the Hamiltonian function for these new variables as: